dmlc/HalideIR/README.md

 HalideIR is a base module for building symbolic expression and arithmetic simplification for building new DSLs.
 It is isolated and refactored from part of Halide project (credit should go to the original authors).
-It is used in earlier versions of the tvm project.
+It was used in earlier versions of the tvm project.

 Note that some portions of the TVM compiler outside of this folder are also adapted from Halide codebase, where we needed similar logic (e.g loop vectorization).
 These are commented where they occur.